smcalilly/writer/README.md

 ## use with git
 All of my writing projects need version control and a file system. `writer` takes care of the file system and `git` can easily be added to any of the directories.
 You can either initialize a repo at the `writer`'s root directory or have an individual repo per directory/project. `git` also lets me backup my writing and write on other devices.

+Setting up your `writer` with `git` can be helpful for working across computers which might need shared knowledge, but you don't want to give access to your personal cloud.
+For example, I have a Rapsberry Pi home server that I use to explore/learn Linux.
+Whenever I learn something new or want to remember a command or something, I write it to some markdown note files.
+I've never had a good way to replicate and share and expand upon this knowledge.
+Now, with `writer`, all of my notes live in a remote directory, which I can download and write in and edit on any device.
+Same with my work computer or my home computer.
+I can code at work and write notes and things I've learned a share them across computers, in a simple file type (markdown) with a Unix CLI.

 ## how it works
 The basic structure of the $WRITER_DIR directory should look like this: